National Teachers Hall of Fame Class of 2020 to be Announced Monday

-Five new inductees will be announced at 5 p.m.
-Monday as the 29th class to be inducted into The National Teachers Hall of Fame.
+The National Teachers Hall of Fame Class of 2020 inductees will be announced during a live virtual event, Monday evening.
+This will be the 29th class to be inducted into the National Teachers Hall of Fame.

-The Class of 2020 members have amassed a total of 135 years of classroom teaching, and, as always, they represent the great things happening in American education.
+Strickland said the Class of 2020 have a combined total of 135 years of classroom teaching and “represent the great things happening in American education.”

-Under normal circumstances, each year in March, surprise announcements are held in each of the inductees’ schools, with family, friends, colleagues, and students present to celebrate the honor.
-Unfortunately, school closures amid the pandemic put everything on hold.
-Then travel was a problem, and the June induction date in Emporia, had to be cancelled.
-The NTHF Board of Trustees voted to postpone the induction ceremonies for the Class of 2020 until June of 2021 to give the new members their full time in the spotlight.
-Unfortunately, no announcements have been made, so the 24 semifinalists have been waiting six months to know the decision of the national selection committee that met in late February.
+She’s hoping for a large virtual audience during Monday’s announcement, which she expects will be an emotional and touching event.

+“This is just another group of five phenomenal teachers who will, hopefully, be coming to Emporia next June and everybody will have a chance to meet them,” Strickland said.
+“They are just another really good group of good teachers doing great teachers in the classroom — and all of them are still there in their in the classroom or teaching virtually — but they’re still with their students.
+We’re so excited about that.”

 Welcome to the discussion.